CaliGRITS/budgetcalculator/README.md

 budget.js - controller which controls the data of the app; also includes google chart code

+Please view the source of these files in the repository for additional comments added where necessary.

 ABOUT ANGULAR

 Angular is a javascript framework that extends HTML with new attributes called directives.
 Directives are all prefixed with "ng-".
 Directives used in this app are: